wordplate/wordplate.github.io/README.md

 ![WordPlate](https://cloud.githubusercontent.com/assets/499192/24309675/09eec350-10cd-11e7-98f3-094003bc8e15.png)

-WordPlate is a free, open-source modern WordPress stack with a focus on simplicity.
-You can use it to easily develop WordPress websites with a modern stack.
-It simplifies the fuzziness around WordPress development.
+WordPlate is a free and open-source WordPress stack with a focus on simplicity.
+You can use it to easily develop WordPress websites with WordPlate's modern PHP stack.
+It simplifies the WordPress development.

 WordPlate is simply a wrapper around WordPress to make developers life easier.
 It is just like developing any WordPress website with [themes](https://developer.wordpress.org/themes) and [plugins](https://developer.wordpress.org/plugins).